Resources

 Our bylaws set out the rules for how our local democratically elects our representatives, and how it is run.

-Download the bylaws here: Bylaws 2023 with National Approval of Changes
+Download the bylaws here: 2024 Bylaws with National Approval of Changes

 Equality Statement